 Our products and services in the Fintech segment compete with large, diversified software and service companies and independent suppliers of software products.
 Existing and potential financial institution clients could also develop and use their own in-house systems.
-In addition, we compete with vendors that offer similar transaction processing products and services to financial institutions, including Computer Services, Inc., Finastra Limited, FIS, Infosys Ltd., International Business Machines Corporation, Jack Henry and Associates Inc. ("Jack Henry"), NCR Corporation, Oracle Corporation, SAP SE, Global Payments, Temenos AG, Q2 Holdings, Inc. ("Q2") and nCino, Inc.
+In addition, we compete with vendors that offer similar transaction processing products and services to financial institutions.